vuejs/docs/src/api/component-instance.md

 - **Details**

-  [Fallthrough Attributes](/guide/components/attrs.html) are attributes and event handlers passed by the parent component, but not declared as a prop or a emitted event by the child.
+  [Fallthrough Attributes](/guide/components/attrs.html) are attributes and event handlers passed by the parent component, but not declared as a prop or an emitted event by the child.

   By default, everything in `$attrs` will be automatically inherited on the component's root element if there is only a single root element.
 This behavior is disabled if the component has multiple root nodes, and can be explicitly disabled with the [`inheritAttrs`](./options-misc.html#inheritattrs) option.